Course Catalog

 5 units

 Teaches foundational concepts for intellectual exploration and personal development within an academic community: analysis, critical thinking, metacognition, engagement with others across difference, and self-efficacy.
 Examines the roots of modern society using diverse religious texts and major classical and modern philosophical works.
-Enrollment is restricted to first-year college members.
+Enrollment is restricted to college members.
 Enrollment limited to 30.

 STEV 1A